magmide/magmide/posts/what-is-rok-and-why-is-it-important.md

+Nested environments! the tradeoffs made while designing the operating system can directly inform the proof obligations and effects of nested environments

 Why isn't (X) good enough?
 - Rust.
 Not actually safe, at least within the boundaries of the tool itself.
 - LLVM.
 Not actually safe, which also means its optimizations can't be as aggressive.
 Focuses on downwards compilation rather than upwards metaprogrammatic recombination.
 Perhaps abstracts too much of the machine away in certain circumstances.